Tyler Deric: Rio Grande Valley FC

 On February 25, 2021, Deric signed with Rio Grande Valley FC.

+FC Tulsa

+In September 2025, Deric joined USL Championship club FC Tulsa as an emergency replacement goalkeeper.

 Personal

 In February 2012, Deric and teammate Warren Creavelle were arrested at night following a dispute with an off-duty police officer.
 Deric, accused of assaulting a public servant, was held in containment over night and released the following day, Sunday.
 Deric argued the officer was racist to his teammates after denying them entrance into a bar.
 All charges were later dropped on Deric.

 On October 31, 2017, Deric was arrested, and subsequently suspended indefinitely by MLS, after being arrested for allegedly headbutting his girlfriend.
 On July 5, 2018, Deric was reinstated by MLS.
 Deric had made a plea agreement with the Harris Country District Attorney.